quanhoang-hybrbase/react-untitled-ui-core/docs/instructions.md

   - Props Definition as Typescript types (step 4)
   - Component folder structure (step 6)
   - Tailwind Variant styling configuration (step 6)
+  - React file JSX structure (step 6)
   - Example(s) of component usage (step 7)
-- Asking for confirmation of the next instruction (Instruction 1.02)
+- Asking for confirmation in chat of the next instruction (Instruction 1.02).
+Do not put this into the README file.

 ## Steps